 It’s the easiest, most common email opt in for online retailers.
 And it works too, as it’s an easy hook to turn a new potential visitor into a customer.

 Tip – If you do go this route, encourage action by limiting how long the coupon is valid.
 We want customers to make a choice and get that sale!

 Check out my opinion on why not to do this (hypocritical I know), but ultimately you know what’s best for your business and it isn’t a “bad” strategy – just one to be cautious of.

 Also, pay attention to your wording – is there a way to change “sign up for our mailing list” to make it more exciting and on brand for your business?
 Otherwise, you’re really just selling the initial discount and they may not care to stick around (which is where you’ll really start building that relationship + return on investment).

 Celebrate with your customers!
 Tell customers to sign up for your list to receive an exclusive birthday discount.

-You can set this up in MailChimp using their automation feature – just make sure to include that field in your sign up form.
+You can set this up in Flodesk using their custom field feature.

 3 | Gift with Purchase

 Sign up and get a free gift with your first purchase!
 Would “gift” the item based on a code they enter, through a set ‘date’, or state all email subscribers eligible.